3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 As a busy mom, these budgeting systems didn’t work for me.
 My guess is they aren’t working for you either.
 Or they work, but you hate all the bookkeeping.

-I decided I needed to create a simple way for busy moms to budget.
+I decided I needed to create a simple way for busy moms to meet their financial goals.
 And with that came simplifying budgeting categories so they would be easy to follow and track.

-If you’ve tried to budget but find yourself lost and confused by the amount of bookkeeping necessary, I’ve created a simple budgeting system that will work for you.
+If you’ve tried to budget but find yourself lost and confused by the amount of bookkeeping necessary, I’ve created a simple budgeting method that will work for you.

 3 Simple Budgeting Categories for Busy Moms

-At this point, you should already have your budget (if you don’t, get started here).
-We’re going to look at the budgeting categories that you need to track.
+At this point, you should already have your monthly budget (if you don’t, get started here).
+We’re going to look at the personal budget categories that you need to track.

 Before you get there, make a list of all your fixed expenses.
 These are the expenses that don’t change much from month to month.
 You may need to check off that they’re paid monthly but you don’t need to track them.